The Learning Centre:

-Whether investing a set dollar amount or a percentage of your income, do it the same way each time.
-Otherwise, you’ll end up saving at different ratios.
+Whether investing a set dollar amount or a percentage of your income, Educators Certified Financial Planner, Mike Cunningham, recommends doing it the same way every time.

 3. Remember to rebalance your portfolio.

-4. Keep calm, and carry on.
+4. Keep calm and carry on (with dollar-cost averaging).

 5. Remain engaged.

-For example, some investors establish a “stop-loss order” to sell an investment—an order which is triggered when the price of an investment drops by a predetermined amount (like 20% for example).
-A stop-loss order is more appropriate if you are buying shares of a stock, rather than investing in a dividend-producing fund or exchange-traded fund.
+For example, some investors establish a ‘stop-loss order’ to sell an investment (an order that’s put in to automatically sell a stock when an investment drops by a predetermined amount).
+However, a stop-loss order is more appropriate if you are buying shares of a stock, rather than investing in a dividend-producing fund or exchange-traded fund.